work with OHM, The Netherlands

 work with Richard Dawkins

-I had already done such kind of research several times and knew exactly where to go so it didn’t really take me a lot of work.
-I just had to make a few phone calls and everything was organized on my end.
-One of the guys from that Delhi production house company came to Varanasi two days before the crew was supposed to arrive to check if everything was all right and in any case they needed to show that they were working really hard.
-Anyways, this guy wanted to meet with the people whom I had chosen for the documentary.
+Having done this kind of research before, I knew exactly where to go.
+It didn’t take much effort; a few phone calls and everything was organized on my end.
+Two days before the crew was due to arrive, a man from the Delhi production company came to Varanasi to “check if everything was alright.”
+It seemed he was just there to prove that they had been working hard.
+He wanted to meet the people I had chosen for the documentary.

 Mahendra